Materials-Data-Science-and-Informatics/somesy/README.md

 <!-- --8<-- [end:somesytoml] -->

-Alternatively, you can also add the somesy configuration to an existing `pyproject.toml` or `package.json` file.
+Alternatively, you can also add the somesy configuration to an existing `pyproject.toml`, `package.json` or `Project.toml` file.
 The somesy [manual](https://materials-data-science-and-informatics.github.io/somesy/main/manual/#somesy-input-file) contains examples showing how to do that.

 ### Using somesy